 Lodging is not included, I have rooms held at the The Ranch at Furnace Creek.
-Please call (760-786-2345) and tell them you are with Exploring Exposure to get a special rate.
-Rooms will only be held until the end of November, so please book right away.
+Please call (760-786-2345) and tell them you are with Exploring Exposure (Block Code:782222) to get a special rate.
+Rooms will only be held until November 13th, so please book right away.

 You are responsible for getting to Furnace Creek, after that we will be traveling as a group in our 4x4 vehicles.
 You are welcome to follow along in your own vehicle if preferred.